 Signs an audit team may not be adding measurable value:

-- Lack of instruction, direction, greater purpose, and/or specific goals
+- Lack of instruction, direction, greater purpose, or specific goals.

-Great teams are built from members who can develop and maintain positive relationships.
-For internal audit, this applies to relationships within the department, but is also crucially important with audit clients, process owners, and control owners across the business.
+Great internal audit team members develop and maintain positive relationships.
+This applies to relationships both in the department and with audit clients, process owners, and control owners across the business for internal audit.
 Internal auditors can sometimes come across as if they’re police officers monitoring for cheap tickets, when instead they can and should be working with auditees to help improve business processes and support company growth.
 Internal audit teams that develop constructive relationships with their auditees often find their audit customers are more welcoming and proactively helpful during the audit process, which leads to more successful audits.

 Signs an audit team may not be acting as a partner to the business:

-- Audit has a confrontational attitude and relationship with the business
+- The internal audit team has a confrontational attitude and relationship with the business.

-- Clients frequently ignore emails and calls, and fear meeting with auditors
+- Clients frequently ignore emails and calls, and they fear meeting with internal audit teams.

 4. Audit Team Attracts and Develops Top Talent

-As we know, successful audit teams are composed of successful audit individuals.
-Clearly, a great audit team is one that puts effort into recruiting and retaining top talent.
-When an audit department is performing at a high level, other employees in the business will want to join internal audit, recognizing the opportunity to work on exciting projects that expose them to all areas of the business.
+As we know, effective audit teams are composed of successful audit individuals.
+A great audit team puts effort into recruiting and retaining top audit talent.
+When an internal audit department is performing at a high level, other employees in the business will want to join the internal audit team, recognizing the opportunity to work on exciting projects that expose them to all areas of the business.

-One indication of a successful audit team is that it has little external turnover, but serves as a launching pad for careers across the organization.
+One indication of a successful internal audit team is that it has little turnover, but serves as a career launching pad for internal audit team members across the organization.
 In many ways, working on a top internal audit team is akin to going through an MBA program within your own company.
 Whether the internal auditor moves on from their position to another part of the company or joins a new organization, time spent in the audit department prepares individuals to bring a culture of risk and compliance awareness wherever they go.

 Signs of a stagnant and unappealing audit team culture:

-- Team members feel like there is no change or opportunity for growth
+- Audit team members feel like there is no change or opportunity for growth.

-- Team members are not engaging one another and keep to themselves
+- Audit team members are not engaging one another and isolate themselves.

 5. Internal Audit Leverages Technology for Efficiency

-Audit teams that take advantage of technology to automate processes and maximize efficiency prepare themselves for success.
-The right technology, when implemented correctly, can help audit teams achieve better organization, communication, visibility, reporting, and allocation of time and resources, all of which add up to greater overall efficiency and available time to engage in strategic audits.
-An audit department that leverages technology signals creativity, forward thinking, and progressiveness, qualities that can help internal audit in its goal of attracting and retaining top talent.
+Internal audit teams that take advantage of technology to automate processes and maximize efficiency prepare themselves for success.
+When implemented correctly, the right technology can help audit teams achieve better organization, communication, visibility, reporting, and allocation of time and resources, all of which add up to greater overall efficiency and available time to engage in strategic audits.
+By leveraging technology effectively, an internal audit team signals creativity, forward-thinking, and progressiveness, qualities that can help internal audit in its goal of attracting and retaining top talent.

 Signs an audit team may be technologically lacking:

-- Audit environment is still manual, and information is stored in spreadsheets and shared folders
+- The audit environment is still manual, and information is stored in spreadsheets and shared folders.

-For internal audit department heads and hiring managers, the key to building and sustaining effective teams lies in understanding that successful teams stem from successful individuals.
-Building a great audit team doesn’t happen overnight, but understanding the traits of high-performing audit teams is an important step toward strengthening these areas in your own groups and gradually improving your department as a whole.
+For internal audit department management and hiring managers, the key to building and sustaining effective teams lies in understanding that successful teams stem from successful individuals.
+Building a great internal audit team doesn’t happen overnight, but understanding the traits of high-performing audit teams is an essential step toward strengthening these areas in your groups and gradually improving your department as a whole.